GovTechSG/techpass-user-docs/docs/techpass-faqs.md

 <hr/></details><br>

-<details><summary style="font-size:18px">I have not yet onboarded to my TechPass account but I received an email stating that it has been terminated.
+<details data-is-size="medium"><summary>I have not yet onboarded to my TechPass account but I received an email stating that it has been terminated.
 Why was it terminated?</summary>

 When you sign up or get invited to a TechPass account, a TechPass account is created for you and we will send an onboarding invitation email.
 When you onboard to your account, it gets activated.